citizenfx/fivem-docs/content/docs/scripting-manual/migrating-from-other-platforms/_index.md

 FiveM does not have a "colshape" system to trigger interactions when a player enters a specific polygon, square, or sphere.

-You must implement similar logic yourself (for example, by checking player positions within regions) or use an existing resource like [PolyZone](https://github.com/mkafrin/PolyZone).
+You must implement similar logic yourself (for example, by checking player positions within regions) or use an existing resource like [PolyZone](https://github.com/mkafrin/PolyZone) or [ox_lib's Zones system](https://overextended.dev/ox_lib/Modules/Zones/Shared).

 ## No dynamic entities